yanghengtang/tp/docs/UserGuide.md

 Welcome to the user guide of MediConnect!

 MediConnect is a clinic management system (CMS) application designed for clinic receptionists.
-It aims to help them to be more efficient and effective at accomplishing their administrative tasks.
+It aims to help them to be more efficient and effective at accomplishing administrative tasks.

 These administrative tasks can include:
 - Scheduling an appointment